 In 2012, the female employment rate was 61.7%, which is considered to be a positive trend compared to the previous years.

 Government has approved positive changes in the labour tax and personal income tax and raised the minimum wage.
-In addition it is planned to significantly increase allowance for dependents from 80 lats (€113.83) to 116 lats (€165) and increase the basic tax allowance (per month) from 45 lats (€64.03) to 53 lats (€75) in 2014; in 2013 property tax relief for large families has been introduced and in 2012 tax relief for a large family’s private vehicle has been introduced.
+In addition allowance for dependents has been significantly increased from 80 lats (€113.83) to 116 lats (€165) and the basic tax allowance (per month) has been increased from 45 lats (€64.03) to 53 lats (€75) in 2014; in 2013 property tax relief for large families has been introduced and in 2012 tax relief for a large family’s private vehicle has been introduced.

-In 2013, state social benefits for families with children have been increased: increased financial support for child care up to 1 and a half years of age both for parents who receive the benefit from the state social insurance system and for parents who have not made sufficient social insurance payments until the child is born; the supplement has been increased for twins or several children born in one pregnancy aged 0-18 months; the obligatory social insurance payment has been doubled both for parents who care for a child up to 1 and a half years of age and receive child care benefit and for parents who care for the child up to 1 year of age and receive parents’ benefit; the ceiling of the payment of maternity, paternity and parents’ benefit has been doubled .
+In 2013, state social benefits for families with children have been increased: increased financial support for child care up to 1 and a half years of age both for parents who receive the benefit from the state social insurance system and for parents who have not made sufficient social insurance payments until the child is born; the supplement has been increased for twins or several children born in one pregnancy aged 0-18 months; the obligatory social insurance payment has been doubled both for parents who care for a child up to 1 and a half years of age and receive child care benefit and for parents who care for the child up to 1 year of age and receive parents’ benefit; the ceiling of the payment of maternity, paternity and parents’ benefit has been doubled.
+State financed free school meals are provided for the 1st and 2nd grade.

 In 2011 1.1% of GDP was allocated for social protection benefits, a substantial reduction compared with previous years.